kyma-project/kyma/docs/application-connector/docs/049-gs-triggering-lambdas-with-events.md

 EOF
 ```

-3. Register the lambda function in the Environment to which the RE is bound.
+4. Create a sample lambda function which sends a request to http://httpbin.org/uuid.
+A successful response logs a `Response acquired successfully!
+Uuid: {RECEIVED_UUID}` message.
+To create and register the lambda function in the `production` Environment, run:
 ```
 cat <<EOF | kubectl apply -f -
 apiVersion: kubeless.io/v1beta1